 ✔️ Poop Bags – Just like everywhere else, you need to be prepared to pack it out.

 ✔️ Doggie Backpack – Seriously consider letting your dog carry some of their own gear.
 Cesar Millan suggests a dog can carry 10-12% of their weight if you start light and work your way up.
-He also recommends checking with your vet first.
+He also recommends checking with your vet first before starting with a doggie backpack.
 Keep in mind that just like with you, carrying weight will make the hike more of a workout for your dog so plan appropriate rest.

 Must Have Hiking Gear for Kids